Bitcoin hits $1 trillion market cap, surges to fresh all-time peak | Business

-Bitcoin touched a market capitalization of $1 trillion as it hit yet another record high on Friday, countering analyst warnings that it is an "economic side show" and a poor hedge against a fall in stock prices.
+Bitcoin hit a market capitalization of $1 trillion as it rose to yet another record high on Friday, countering analyst warnings that it is an "economic side show" and a poor hedge against a fall in stock prices.

-The world's most popular cryptocurrency jumped to an all-time high just below $55,772, posting a weekly jump of 13%.
-It has surged roughly 66% so far this month and was last up 6.8% at $55,079.
+The world's most popular cryptocurrency jumped to an all-time high of $56,399.99, posting a weekly gain of 14%.
+It has surged nearly 70% so far this month and was last up 8% at $55,664.
 Bitcoin's gains have been fueled by signs it is gaining acceptance among mainstream investors and companies, from Tesla Inc and Mastercard Inc to BNY Mellon .

 All digital coins combined have a market cap of around $1.7 trillion.
 "If you really believe there's a store of value in bitcoin, then there's still a lot of upside," said John Wu, president of AVA Labs, an open-source platform for creating financial applications using blockchain technology.